arch-project-mt/membrane_tensegrity/README.md

 ## Initial setup
 - Install Docker ([Official page](https://docs.docker.com/compose/install/))

-- You can check if docker and docker-compose is available on your computer by the following command
+- You can check if docker and docker-compose are available on your computer by the following command

 ```bash
 docker -v